zoe3351/module14-git-branches/README.md

 git revert [commit_number] --no-edit
 ```

 This will determine what changes that commit made to the files, and then apply the _opposite_ changes to effectively "back out" the commit.
-Note that this **does not** go back _to_ the given commit number (that's what `checkout` is for!), but rather _undoes the commit you specify_.
+Note that this **does not** go back _to_ the given commit number (that's what `checkout` is for!), but rather _reverse the commit you specify_.

 - This command does create a new commit (the `--no-edit` option tells git that you don't want to include a custom commit message).
-This is great from an archival point of view: we never "destroy history" and lose the record of what changes were made.
+This is great from an archival point of view: we never "destroy history" and lose the record of what changes were made and then reverted.
 History is important: don't screw with it!

     The `reset` command will destroy history. **Do not use it**, no matter what StackOverflow tells you to do.